 Wyoming Psychology Licensure Requirements

-» What do I need to do to become a psychologist in Wyoming?
+» How do I become a psychologist in Wyoming?

-Three Steps to Become a Psychologist in Wyoming
+Three Steps to Becoming a Psychologist in Wyoming

 Wyoming Psychologist Licensing Process

 1. Gain at least two years of supervised professional experience (SPE) in your area of training.

 To apply for psychology licensure in Wyoming, applicants must complete a total of 3,000 hours of supervised professional experience related to the practice of psychology over the course of no less than two years.

 In addition to 1,500 hours of pre-doctoral experience (see Step 2 of the previous section), your supervised professional experience hours must include 1,500 hours of post-doctoral experience.
 You can choose to complete post-doctoral experience through a training program accredited by the APA Commission on Accreditation, the Association of Psychology Postdoctoral and Internship Centers, or through supervised professional experience that is verified and documented by a supervisor who has practiced psychology for at least two years.
 Individuals have the option of completing post-doctoral experience hours with a provisional license, granted by the state to those who work in rural community mental health centers where there are no other psychologists.

 2. Submit your application to the Board.